dubzzz/fast-check/documentation/1-Guides/HowItWorks.md

 // > const seed = 0;
 // > const mrng = new Random(prand.xoroshiro128plus(seed));
 // > mrng.next(0, 50); // generate a random value between 0 (incl.) and 50 (incl.)
-// >                   // using a uniform districution, all values have the same probability
+// >                   // using a uniform distribution, all values have the same probability
 ```

 For the moment, let's focus on generators.
 We will discuss later why pure random generators can be useful when doing property based testing.